ncw2004/Areas-of-Threatened-Biodiversty-in-Charlotte/README.md

 Contains a final project done for an Introduction GIS class, in fall semester of 2024.
-Report file summarizes results and findings of project, as well as the method behind product.
+Essentially, impervious surface data was used to model growth within the next ten years and determine where this threatened areas of habitat, biodiversity, and conservation interest.
+Data used is referenced on report .pdf document.
+Report file summarizes results and findings of project, the method behind product and data.
 The final product file is the compressed .zip file.